Help You Create and Deliver Great Presentations

 2014 Dates: June 18-19, August 13-14, October 15-16, December 10-11

 The Impromptu Speaker WorkshopLearn how to communicate confidently and sell ideas in impromptu settings including group meetings, one-on-one meetings, and during Q&A sessions.
 You will also develop a personal style that builds personal and business relationships.2014 Dates: July 17

 Improve your public speaking skills in this intensive one-day program through video sessions and individualized coaching.
 Learn to organize your information and deliver it with confidence and credibility, whether speaking to individuals or to small or large groups.

-Non-Native Speaker WorkshopPublic speaking is hard enough.
+The Non-Native Speaker WorkshopPublic speaking is hard enough.
 Delivering presentations when English is not your native language is particularly difficult.
 In The Non-Native Speaker on-camera workshop, you will learn how to create and deliver presentations with confidence.
-2014 Dates: February 5-6
+2014 Dates: September 25-26

 3500 Piedmont RoadSuite 330 Atlanta, Georgia 30305404.266.0888404.364.3490 (fax)Speechworks on Facebook